jes-ross/ThreeProjects/README.md

 ## First Project

-The first project is a responsive Navigation bar with HTML, CSS and JavaScript
+The first project is a responsive Navigation bar with HTML, CSS and JavaScript.
+The second project is a responsive slider.

 # Purpose